Seraaron/agora/srd/VINPCs.md

 ## VINPCs

-VINPC — pronounced /vɪn·pi·si/ — stands for 'Very Important Non-Player Character', and they are a sub-type of [[Non-player Characters|Non-player Character]] that [[Facilitator|Facilitators]] and [[Player Characters]] alike can make use of.
+VINPC — pronounced /vɪn·pi·si/ — stands for 'Very Important Non-Player Character', and they are a type of [[Non-player Characters|Non-player Character]] that [[Facilitator|Facilitators]] and [[Player Characters]] alike can make use of.
 Players can designate VINPCs using their [[#Kith and Kin]] slots on their [character sheets](#unfinished), and Facilitators can keep a short list of their most important or recurring characters on hand to bring out when needed.

-> ##### The VINPC designation does two main things:
+##### The VINPC designation does two main things:

->
-> 1.  **Highlights their importance** to the story in general or significance to an individual Player Character.
+1.  **Highlights their importance** to the story in general or significance to an individual Player Character.
-> 2.  **Marks them as 'essential'** — meaning they won't randomly die and can't be killed, except by a Player Character (or with that player's permission).
+2.  **Marks them as 'essential'**.
+Meaning they won't randomly die and can't be killed without that player's explicit permission.

 ### Kith & Kin